 Most of your website visitors won’t make a purchase when they visit your site for the first time.
 Usually, conversions take some time, and purchase only becomes possible because of multiple micro conversions.

-Here’s why micro conversions matter and how to turn them into macro-conversions.
+Here’s why micro conversion matters and how to turn them into macro conversion.

 Understand your audience’s behavior